 Will anyone really pick this up as their first Wet Moon graphic novel?
 You shouldn’t.
 There’s a progression to events in the college community of Wet Moon, and to Campbell’s maturity as both a writer and an artist, and the emotional impact of Yesterday’s Gone will be severely diminished without a feeling for those into whose lives we glimpse.
 In fact, the likeliest impression will be negative as there are no concessions for new readers beyond the regular back page cast list.

 So, another, wonderful character-rich observation of a broad multicultural cast whose lives engage and fascinate.
 One single massive problem, however, hangs over Yesterday’s Gone.
-It ends far from resolving anything, and Campbell left the series hanging for five years.
-The good news is that a concluding volume is scheduled for the end of 2018.
+It ends far from resolving anything, and Campbell left the series hanging for five years before concluding with Morning Cold.